Loading

 An AI agent at work

-The next step is creating a task list.
+2. The next step is creating a task list.
 Based on the goal, it'll generate a set of tasks and understand in which order it should complete them.
-Once it decides that it has a viable plan, it'll start searching for information.
+Once it decides it has a viable plan, it'll start searching for information.

-As tasks are crossed off the list, the agent assesses how far it still is from the goal by gathering feedback, both from external sources and from its internal monologue.
+5. As tasks are crossed off the list, the agent assesses how far it still is from the goal by gathering feedback, both from external sources and from its internal monologue.

-And until the goal is met, the agent will keep iterating, creating more tasks, gathering more information and feedback, and moving forward without pause.
+6. And until the goal is met, the agent will keep iterating, creating more tasks, gathering more information and feedback, and moving forward without pause.

-• What happens in a virtual town with 25 AI agents?
-Stanford University and Google were curious, so they used OpenAI's API to create these virtual inhabitants and observe how they'd lead their lives.
 To support this experiment, the team created a platform for storing memories and the base prompt that gives purpose to each agent.
-From that point on, the AI agents were able to share information with one another, remember details about their relationships, and even plan a Valentine's Day party.
+From that point on, the AI agents shared information with one another, remembered details about their relationships, and could even plan a Valentine's Day party.

-AI agents you can try right now
+The best AI agents you can try right now

 To show you this isn't a dream I had last night, I put together a short list of apps you can try out.
 These are all in very early development stage, so expect bugs and long-ish wait times along the way.
 Still, I'm sure you'll be able to feel the potential here.